mcchow/EbayStarRanking/README.md

 Understand how to migrate to a scalable enterprise system

-Be able to effectively present his or her design ideas and concepts to fellow team members.
+Be able to effectively present design ideas and concepts to fellow team members.